BernardoMG/reTHINK-Beta-Tester-Event-v2.0/1st_Tutorial.md

 ### Task 2.1:

-`Data Object criation` - To sucessfully create the data object is necessary to pass the email (`Array`) associated to the `CodeGeneratorObserver` hyperty.
+`Data Object creation` - To sucessfully create the data object is necessary to pass the email (`Array`) associated to the `CodeGeneratorObserver` hyperty.

 ```javascript
 codeGeneratorReporter.create(email).then((code) => {